BEagle1984/silverback/docs/_docs/3-advanced/301-serialization.md

 This is the suggested serialization strategy when both producer and consumer are based on Silverback but may not be ideal for interoperability.

-Have a look at the [Default Message Headers]({{ site.baseurl }}/docs/advanced/headers) section for an overview on the headers that are appended to the messages.
+Have a look at the [Message Headers]({{ site.baseurl }}/docs/quickstart/headers) section for an overview on the headers that are appended to the messages.

 ## Fixed-type JSON for interoperability